-Submission (through Canvas as a single word document):

-(1) Complete code of the binary tree program, extended to determine if the tree is height-balanced or not.

-(2) Screenshot of the outputs when the program is run for the above two binary trees (a) and (b).
+Submission (in Canvas): (i) Complete code (.cpp file) of the binary tree program, extended to determine if the tree is height-balanced or not. (ii) Screenshot of the outputs (.jpeg files) when the program is run for the above two binary trees (a) and (b).